dvcarrillo/openhab-virtual-assistant/README.md

 ##
-*This work is part of my BSc End Project (TFG) about the creation of a voice-driven controller for home automation on Raspberry Pi*
+*This work is part of my BSc End Project (TFG) about the creation of a voice-driven controller for home automation on Raspberry Pi.*